Introduction -when can I take dividends from my company?

 Please note, however, that the allowance falls inside the income level taxpayers are taxable on under basic rate tax.
 In 2022/23, this is on gross annual income up to £50,270.

-Dividends are treated as the top slice of your income in a tax context.
+Dividend income is treated as the top slice of your income in a tax context.
 To explain, these are taxable after all other sources of income such as employment, rental profits, pension income, self-employment income, etc.

 The rates of tax that apply in 2022/23 are: